openhwgroup/core-v-xif/docs/source/x_ext.rst

 eXtension Interface
 ===================

-The eXtension interface enables extending |processor| with (custom or standardized) instructions without the need to change the RTL of |processor| itself.
+The eXtension interface enables extending |processor| with (custom or standardized) instructions without the need to change the  :term:`RTL` of |processor| itself.
 Extensions can be provided in separate modules external to |processor| and are integrated at system level by connecting them to the eXtension interface.